NASA-Openscapes/earthdata-cloud-cookbook/contributing/workflow.md

 philosophy as well as bash commands for setup, workflows, and collaboration.

-The following assumes you're all [setup](contributing/setup) from the previous chapter.
+The following assumes you've completed the [initial setup](/contributing/setup.qmd) from the previous chapter.

 ### Branch setup